How to Write a Resume for a Student (College or University Graduate and High School Student)

 This resume section should contain:

-- Telephone number
+1. Telephone number

-- Email – It is important to have a professional one.
+3. Email – It is important to have a professional one.
 This means NO – hotstuff66@yada.com.
 Keep your resume email name professional.
 It is not necessary to have a personal email domain but it should look professional.
 If you have decided to invest in your email domain, it is important to keep it short and simple.

-3) Student Resume Summary - Professional Profile - Career Summary - Qualifications Summary
+5. Student Resume Summary - Professional Profile - Career Summary - Qualifications Summary

 Your resume summary is where you give a brief breakdown of your most notable qualifications that will tell an employer that you are the most qualified person for the position.
 As a student, focus on your academic achievements, your extracurricular and personal interests, and any specific skills that can directly benefit the job for which you are applying.
 Your soft skills such as communication and empathy can also be listed relative to your life experience.
 Keep in mind, that this section is a short and fast read.
-List only your top 3-4 best achievements, past relevant experience, or core strength and skills.
+List only your top 3-4 best achievements, past relevant experience, or core strengths and skills.
 Remember to include similar keywords to the keywords found in the job advertisement.

-4) Student Resume Education Section
+Student Resume Education Section

 Keep your educational section near the start of your resume.
 As a college graduate or high school graduate, this is where you have recently received the most current and viable credentials for the job application.